tlswg/tls13-pkcs1/draft-ietf-tls-tls13-pkcs1.md

 algorithms if offered by the server.
 Clients SHOULD NOT negotiate them with keys that support RSASSA-PSS.

 TLS implementations SHOULD disable these code points by default.
+See
+{{security}}.

 # Security Considerations